gohugoio/hugo/content/en/content-management/summaries.md

 Because there are multiple ways in which a summary can be specified it is useful to understand the order of selection Hugo follows when deciding on the text to be returned by `.Summary`.
 It is as follows:

 1. If there is a `<!--more-->` summary divider present in the article, the text up to the divider will be provided as per the manual summary split method
-2. If there is a `summary` variable in the article front matter the value of the variable will be provided as per the front matter summary method
+2. If there is a `summary` field in the article front matter the value of the variable will be provided as per the front matter summary method
 3. The text at the start of the article will be provided as per the automatic summary split method

 {{% note %}}
 Hugo uses the _first_ of the above steps that returns text.
-So if, for example, your article has both `summary` variable in its front matter and a `<!--more-->` summary divider Hugo will use the manual summary split method.
+So if, for example, your article has both `summary` field in its front matter and a `<!--more-->` summary divider Hugo will use the manual summary split method.
 {{% /note %}}

 ## Example: first 10 articles with summaries